Getting Started with Natural PDF

 Now that you have Natural PDF installed, you can:

-- Learn to navigate PDFs
+- Learn to find elements in PDFs

 - See how to extract text